Flow tools

 - Click Save on the canvas.

-Add Task to incident
+Add Task to Incident

 The Add Task to Incident step lets you add a task to an incident at various points in your flow.